Introduction to Indian Judiciary

 Supreme Court can review its own orders or judgments, subject to any law made by the parliament.

-The High Courts, is the only court apart from Supreme Court, vested with the power to review the constitution.
-The High Courts are consists of a Chief Justice and other judges appointed by the President of India.
+The High Court is the only court apart from Supreme Court, vested with the power to review the constitution.
+The High Courts are consist of a Chief Justice and other judges appointed by the President of India.
 A judge of the High Court holds office up until the age of 62.
 The High Court, under Article 227 has the power of superintendence over all courts and tribunals except those of Armed Forces.
 This also includes revisional powers in case of any gross violation of rights or abuse of jurisdiction.

 Under Article 228, if the High Court is satisfied that a pending case before a subordinate court has a substantial question of law, it can transfer the case to itself.

 Extends to both civil and criminal matters.
-In the case of civil matters, High Court appeal is either a second or first appeal.
+In the case of civil matters, a High Court appeal is either a second or first appeal.
 In criminal cases, jurisdiction extends to cases tried by Sessions and Additional Sessions Judges.

-Under Article 226, the High Courts has a wider writ jurisdiction than the Supreme Court, since it can issue writ not only on the violation of a fundamental right but also on the violation of any other right (ex: legal right).
+Under Article 226, the High Courts have a wider writ jurisdiction than the Supreme Court, since it can issue writ not only on the violation of a fundamental right but also on the violation of any other right (ex: legal right).

 The Original Jurisdiction of High Courts Includes enforcement of fundamental rights, issuing rights to any person or government, and settlement of disputes relating to election to the Union and State Legislatures and jurisdiction over revenue matters.